mrsuman2002/A_modular_Plugin-CodeChat/CodeChat_Server/install.rst

 #.
 When this opens the powershell script in a new page, right click and save as the webpage

-#. remove the ".txt" extension from the file save bar so that it reads only "windows_installer.ps1"
+#. remove the ".txt" extension from the file save bar so that it reads only "windows_installer.ps1" and change the file type to "all files"

 #. go to this file in file explorer, right click, and run in powershell